 Under the Corporation's Compensation Committee Charter, a director is not allowed to decide his or her own remuneration.
 The Compensation Committee shall establish a formal and transparent procedure for developing a policy for fixing the remuneration packages of corporate directors.
 It shall designate amount of remuneration, which shall be in a sufficient level to be able to attract and retain the services of qualified and competent directors and officers.
-A portion of the remuneration of executive directors may be structured or based on corporate and individual performance.
+Remuneration of directors (including Independent and Non-Executive Directors) consists of per diem as well as a year-end bonus which is not dependent upon performance.
+Independent and Non-Executive Directors likewise do not receive any remuneration in the nature of options or performance shares.